SlimHintz/movie-data-eda/README.md

 - Which genres are the most successful?
 - When should a studio release their movie?

-Our results indicate that Microsoft should produce predominantly high budget sports and musical films.
-Microsoft should release them in the months of April, October and November to maximise predicted ROI.
-Microsoft should also be looking to invest in low budget Thriller,Crime and Mystery films for a decent chance of earning extrememly high returns on the investment.
-As low budget movies typically do better on April, July and October, these are the best months for Microsoft to release them on.
+Our results indicate that Microsoft should produce predominantly high budget films as they reprsent the lowerst overall risk when you account for outliers.
+The best performing genres in this category were Sports and Musicals.
+Though we set out to demonstrate a signeficant effect of time on performance, the data simply did not support that conclusion.

 ### Business Problem